 During the COVID-19 pandemic’s forced quarantine and subsequent bubble playoffs, the family life of many NHL players were front and center on social media.
 Amongst the many videos and Instagram posts were Scottie Miller’s Go Dada Go cheer, Tucker Pearson’s Tanev-esque mini hockey performance, and Gunnar Horvat’s various appearances in his Canucks apparel.

-As of this writing both Scottie and Tucker’s videos have generated over 234 thousand views and have captured the hearts and minds of Canucks’ fans everywhere.
+Both Scottie and Tucker’s videos have generated over 200 thousand views and have captured the hearts and minds of Canucks’ fans everywhere.
 They may have even become bigger social media stars than their dads.

 Scottie’s chant before the game against the Minnesota Wild in August must have motivated Miller because he ended up scoring a goal shortly after Sportsnet showed the clip of her adorably cheering her dad on.